Diep-clone/diep-clone/README.md

 The goal of this project is to copy the web game diep.io as same as possible.
 Currently, this project is stopped practically due to the vacancy of lead programmer.
-If you want to be the maintainer of this project although this might be poor because it is my first github project, please contact:

-ybs1164@naver.com

-If you want to help this project, I also would appreciate it if you could contact me anytime.

 ## 📚 Project Stack
 ### Front end (JS)